uDALES/u-dales/docs/udales-example-simulations.md

 #### Warmstart

 The simulation is continued from a previous simulation with a similar setup.
 The restart files (`initd` and `inits` for scalars) containing all relevant field data is saved in the example directory.
-These files are currently not included in the directory and can be downloaded from [this link](https://www.dropbox.com/sh/ypttfugo426g101/AABTkSJPDeUwSA6VIxiSUG1Aa?dl=0).
+The restart files are currently not included in the directory and can be downloaded [examples_warmstart_102.zip](https://www.dropbox.com/sh/20rsgpt0gh09gr7/AABuoCFtn6_zFTxx4k8pKqvLa?dl=1) or from the command line (Linux/macOS) with `wget -O examples_warmstart_102.zip "https://www.dropbox.com/sh/20rsgpt0gh09gr7/AABuoCFtn6_zFTxx4k8pKqvLa?dl=1"`.

 A warmstart simulation is required to have the same basic setup as the simulation is based on, including the numbers of CPUs it is run with.
 The example warmstart files are run on two CPUs, therefore this simulation will also require two CPUs.

 ```fortran